diskoverdata/diskover-docs/source_files/user_basic_search_manual_queries.md

 ### Field Names for Extra Metadata

-Additional metadata fields can be harvested using Diskover plugins, extending the depth of searchable information beyond the default fields.
+Additional metadata fields can be indexed using Diskover's multiple harvest plugins, extending the depth of searchable information beyond the [base metadata](#base_metadata).
 These plugins enable you to extract specialized metadata tailored to your workflows, providing enhanced visibility and search capabilities.

 <a class="email-link" href= "mailto:support@diskoverdata.com?subject=Extra Metadata fields request">Contact us</a> for a comprehensive list of metadata fields for the plugins in your instance, and how to use them.